infinitel8p/proxy-settings/README.md

 # proxy-settings

 Quickly activate or deactivate your proxy without having to search in the windows settings.
-The Proxy Server Address can be changed as well.
+Change the Proxy Server Address in a matter of seconds.

 ## How to setup:

-1. Run `pip3 install -r requirements.txt`
+1. Download the latest released `Proxy.Settings.zip` -> https://github.com/infinitel8p/proxy-settings/releases/latest
-2. Start the `main.pyw`
+2. Extract the Zip
+3. Open the shortcut in the folder

 ## Screenshots: